-The actuarial assumptions used in the June 30, 2021 valuation were based on the results of actuarial experience TPAF and PERS studies for the periods July 1, 2018 through June 30, 2021.
+The actuarial assumptions used in the June 30, 2022 valuation were based on the results of actual experience studies for the periods July 1, 2018 through June 30, 2021.
+100% of active members are considered to participate in the Plan upon retirement.

-The discount rate for June 30, 2022 was 3.54%.
+The discount rate for June 30, 2023 was 3.65%.
 This represents the municipal bond return rate as chosen by the Division.
 The source is the Bond Buyer Go 20-Bond Municipal Bond Index, which includes tax-exempt general obligation municipal bonds with an average rating of AA/Aa or higher.
 As the long-term rate of return is less than the municipal bond rate, it is not considered in the calculation of the discount rate, rather the discount rate is set at the municipal bond rate.